domeccleston/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Actions: objects containing data to update the redux store of application state

+Reducers: functions which take actions and current state and return a new state object

+Store: The single source of truth in a Redux app, formed by combining all of the reducers that handle their own slice of state.
+Known as this because it there is just one single centralized store, which is trustworthy due to being immutable - all state changes over time can be monitored

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state is held at the top of the application, component state is held within individual components.
+Application state is preferable unless a component is guaranteed to be the only user of the state data.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+A thunk is a function returned by another function.
+When we have the redux-thunk middleware installed, it will monitor our action creators.
+If they return a thunk, it will invoke that function and pass the dispatch function as an argument to it.
+This allows us to handle asynchronous actions such as api calls.

 ## Project Set Up